cyberknight777/hugo-stuff/content/instructions/cancunf.md

 You will then receive an email with your Unlock Token.
 Check your spam folder if you had not received it.
 Within the email would contain a unique 20-character, alphanumeric code that you will use to unlock your device.

 ### Unlock process

-Turn off your device, push and hold the power and volume button at the same time and release once the phone has booted into the Bootloader Mode.

-Run ```fastboot devices``` to see if the device is detected.

-If you have installed the USB drivers properly, it will show that the device is connected.

 Type ```fastboot oem unlock ``` and paste your unique 20-character, alphanumeric code that you have received via email and run it.